Waverley, New South Wales: History

 Waverley takes its name from a home built near Old South Head Road in 1827 by Barnett Levey (or Levy) (1798–1837).
 It was named Waverley House, after the title of his favourite book, Waverley, by author Sir Walter Scott.
 Waverley Municipality was proclaimed in June 1859.
 The house was a distinctive landmark and gave its name to the surrounding suburb.

 Waverley Cemetery (South Head General Cemetery) was established in 1877 and is one of Australia's most notable cemeteries due to its cliff-side location.
 The cemetery features the graves of several notable Australians including poet Henry Kendall and aviator Lawrence Hargrave.

 Edina, a late Victorian mansion built on a grand scale in Birrell Street by Ebenezer Vickery for himself and his family, was completed around 1884.
 Vickery was a leading merchant and a prominent patron of the Methodist Church.
 Other buildings in the group include Banksia, Witchagil and the Nellie Vickery Memorial Chapel.
 Banksia and Witchagil are two-storey villas that Vickery built for his sons.

 This distinguished group of Victorian buildings is now used as the War Memorial Hospital.
 Edina, Banksia and Witchagil are on the (now defunct) Register of the National Estate.
 Other heritage items in Waverley include the two weatherboard cottages in Judges Lane, off Bronte Road.
 A building in Waverley once collapsed into a large hole that swallowed ten houses and an entire street.

+In the early 1960s, local authorities and women in Waverly were said by local media to be having “the bikini war”.
+After over 50 women were arrested on Bondi Beach one weekend that year, a 1935 ordinance requiring bathing suits to meet certain measurements was dropped later that year, replaced by requiring “proper and adequate” swimsuits.